Vyral/blake-sloan-recruiting/_posts/2022-03-09-advancing-to-the-next-version-of-you.md

 ---
 layout: post
-title: 'Becoming The most Powerful version Of You '
+title: 'Becoming The Most Powerful Version Of You '
 date: 2022-03-09 00:00:00
 tags:
   - Training